[3] Irregular Stanzas Holiday at Gwerndovennant May 1826 [Version A]

 She opened for the mountain brook

-A gentle winding pebbly way
+A gently winding pebbly way

 Into this placis secret nook;